 Following the three premises put forward by the Chairman and the position expressed by the delegation of France, the Chairman proposed as follows:

-a.
-The incoming Deputy Director-General to serve as the IDG from b.
+- a.
+The incoming Deputy Director-General to serve as the IDG from - 1st November 2010 on wards - b.
 The highest ranking officer in the Secretariat to look after the Agency from 26th October, 2010 to 1st November, 2010.